 a song about stress, and postmodern meaninglessness

-and also a flashback to Paul McCartney's 1970 song just after another British band's relationship breakdown.
+and a flashback to Paul McCartney's "Another Day" just after the Beatles relationship breakdown.

 Regardless of what we say, we're all human.